 g.
 Estimation of fair values of acquired receivables, contractual amounts receivables and amounts not expected to be collected h.
-Payment for acquisition of control over subsidiaries i.
-Sales and net loss of the acquiree
+Payment for acquisition of control over subsidiaries

 As for fair value of ¥156,897 million of acquired receivables and other receivables (mainly sales receivables), the total amount of contracts is ¥159,633 million and the estimate of the contractual cash flows not expected to be collected at the acquisition date is ¥2,736 million.